danforthcenter/outreach/raspi_teachers_2015/raspi_teachers.md

 ##Next we will set up the Raspberry Pi configurations

 For more information see the [Raspberry Pi Github Page](/github.com/raspberrypi/documentation/blob/master/configuration/README.md).
-There will be more on github later.
+There will be more on using github later.

 In addition to the command-line interface, Raspberry Pi computers can run a desktop environment.
 To start it type after logging in: